 A similar pattern holds for the structural primary balance.
-As noted earlier, the primary balance is a more useful indicator of structural fiscal performance because it abstracts from interest rate changes, which may be a major source of short-term volatility in emerging market economies.
-The path indicates that the primary balance has generally deteriorated during upturns in the economy and improved when economy moved into recession (figures 3 and 4).
+As noted earlier, the primary balance is a more useful indicator of structural fiscal performance because it abstracts from interest rate changes which may be a major source of short-term volatility in emerging market economies.
+The path indicates that the primary balance has generally deteriorated during upturns in the economy and improved when economy moved into recession.
 Such a broad picture is consistent with a pro-cyclical fiscal policy.
 However, the improvement in the structural primary balance has not been as much as the deterioration over successive cycles.
-This is contrary to the observations of the European Commission (2001) and Balassone and Francese (2004) about the European Union and OECD countries respectively.
-It is also consistent with the findings of Akitoby et al (2004), which show that the short-term response government spending to output is positive (pro-cyclical) except for wages and salaries, but not statistically significant.
+This is contrary to the observations of European Commission (2000) and Balassone and Francese (2003) about the European Union and OECD countries.
+It is also consistent with the findings of Atikoby and others (2006), which show that the short-term response government spending to output is positive (pro-cyclical) except for wages and salaries but not statistically significant.